Get Pre-Approved For Your Car Loan Apply Now

 Ontario License Plate Renewal: Everything You Need to Know

-According to the Ontario Government, your vehicle must have a valid licence plate and be insured to drive legally in this province.
-Most drivers are used to renewing their licence plates by applying a new sticker every 1 to 2 years.
+According to the Ontario Government, any vehicle driven in the province must have valid licence plates and active insurance coverage.
+In the past, drivers were used to renewing their plates by paying a fee and applying a new sticker every 1 or 2 years.
+That’s no longer necessary—but plate renewal still is.

-Renewing your licence plate can be done online in about 2 minutes by visiting the Ontario license renewal website here.
+Renewing your licence plate can be done online in just a couple of minutes through the Ontario licence renewal website.

 Can I renew my Ontario license plate sticker online & is there an HST charge?